Tennessee’s landscape is famous for its scenic hills and dense forests filled with towering trees. Among these are its many native oak trees.

 Post Oak gets its scientific name, stellata, from how its leaves look like stars.
 The leaves are bright, dark green, and rough.

-Other Common Names: Iron Oak
+Other Common Names: Iron Oak, Cross Oak

 11. Shumard Oak (Quercus shumardii)